philnash/react-express-starter/README.md

         DB_PASSWORD=enter your password here
         DB_DATABASE=firestarter
 5. cd into Server and run npm i to install the package-lock.json and node_modules.
-6. Open your PGAdmin and create a new database named firestarter.
+6. Open your PGAdmin and create a new database named firestarter, or open your database and log in.
 7. Start the app.
    You can start the server on its own with the command: npm run server